“Justitia Omnibus”: The Metropolitan Police Department Shoulder Patch

 An undated photo shows Vice President Hubert Humphrey (1965–1969) inspecting Metropolitan Police Department motormen.

-1964 brought about the use of patches for K-9 handlers and 1969 brought about a C.D.U. patch which was worn on the left breast of the cover-all style uniform.
+The 1960’s brought about the use of patches for K-9 handlers as well as a CDU patch which was worn on the left breast of the cover-all style uniform.

 The April 9, 1970, edition of the Evening Star reported that the Metropolitan Police Department planned to change the look and style of their uniforms beginning that summer.
 The proposed new style included the use of a shoulder patch intended to complete the uniform’s appearance.
 Photographs of officers wearing the new uniforms displayed this type of shoulder patch.
 Although the new uniforms were never implemented, the concept of having a department shoulder patch on the left sleeve was introduced.